breadcat/blog.minskio.co.uk/content/quotes.md

 >En svensk tiger <!-- swedish propaganda -->

 >Errors by errorlight

+>Even a Q-tip-shaped, rough draft Pixar-looking motherfucker like you. <!-- solar opposites -->

 >Ever felt the joy of karate chopping an ankle? <!-- lolnein -->